- Indian saffron

 Amphotericin B: Curcumin may enhance the effect and decrease the toxicity of amphotericin B (57).

 Drugs metabolized by CYP3A4 enzyme: Curcumin inhibits cytochrome 3A4 enzyme, altering the metabolism of some prescription drugs (26).
+But according to conflicting data, short-term use of curcumin may not result in a clinically relevant interaction (67).

 Drugs metabolized by CYP1A2 enzyme: Curcumin inhibits cytochrome 1A2 enzyme, affecting the metabolism of certain prescription medicines (27).